-where, for the kth simulation, μglm is the mean survival, βPDO.sumglm and βCUI.sprglm are the fixed effects for the environmental covariates, and βj,glm, βj2,glm, and βj*yr,glm are fixed effects for the day, day2, and day/year interaction, respectively.
+Where, for the kth simulation, μglm is the mean survival, βPDO.sumglm and βCUI.sprglm are the fixed effects for the environmental covariates, and βj,glm, βj2,glm, and βj*yr,glm are fixed effects for the day, day2, and day/year interaction, respectively.
 We selected these environmental covariates because they performed best in our random effects model.

 Additionally, we used the area under the curve (AUC) statistic based on the receiver operator characteristic (ROC) graphs in the R package pROC [24].
 The AUC statistic summarizes the model’s ability to discriminate between true positive and false positive rates for a range thresholds.
 For ecological models, AUC values below 0.7 suggest poor discrimination in the model, while values between 0.7 and 0.8 suggest an acceptable level of discrimination.